Woltros/AI-ML-Internship-Projects-by-Kassim-Noushin-N/Day 2/README.md

 # Learning Outcome

-By completing Day 2, I gained a solid understanding of Python fundamentals, including variables, data types, operators, conditional statements, loops, and functions.
+By completing Day 2, I gained a solid understanding of Python fundamentals, including variables, data types, operators, loops, and functions.
 These concepts are fundamental for writing Python programs and will serve as the foundation for upcoming AI, Machine Learning, and Data Science projects throughout this internship.

 ---